Revisiting ASR Error Correction with Specialized Models: Error correction for speech recognition

-under the assumption that the ASR model is really peaked on a single transcript (the inequality comes from applying Jensen's inequality).
-Note, however, that using samples from the posterior of the model, $p_{\tt{\dsr}}(\tilde{y}|x, y)$, would be the correct distribution to optimize the above model on, but we (and prior works on error correction) do not follow that approach here.
-Variational approaches are alternative directions to consider under this framework which we leave as a future work.
+under the assumption that the ASR model is sharply peaked on a single transcript (the inequality comes from applying Jensen's inequality).
+Note, however, that using samples from the posterior of the model, $p_{\tt{corr}}(\tilde{y}|x, y)$, would be the correct distribution to optimize the above model on, but we (and prior works on error correction) do not follow that approach here.